 The Ryan Opera Center singers benefit continually from working with someone who has achieved everything they want for their own careers.
-“Julia is able to give invaluable career advice because she had a great career,” says alumnus Anthony Clark Evans, a star of last season’s I puritani at Lyric.
-“And when it came to my voice getting bigger, she was able to help me corral it until it became feasible for the repertoire we were aiming for – the Verdi parts.”
-Evans moves into Verdi in a big way this season, singing his first Rigoletto at Kentucky Opera.
+“Julia is able to give invaluable career advice because she had a great career,” says alumnus Anthony Clark Evans.
+“And when it came to my voice getting bigger, she was able to help me corral it until it became feasible for the repertoire we were aiming for—the Verdi parts.”

-One of the program's most imposing voices recently has been that of bass Patrick Guetti.
+One of the program's most imposing voices has been that of bass Patrick Guetti.
 After their three years working together in Chicago, Faulkner finds most compelling “Patrick’s ability to scale down the voice’s magnificence when necessary and really show himself in his singing.
 In his time here, he became a consummate artist.”
-This season Guetti, who recently made his European debut at Glyndebourne, returns to Lyric in Siegfried and in 2019/20 will join the ensemble of the renowned Deutsche Oper Berlin.
+Guetti recently returned to Lyric in Siegfried and joined the ensemble of the renowned Deutsche Oper Berlin.

 When a singer is preparing for a production, Faulkner observes how it’s going, especially towards the end.
 “I’ll try to go to the Sitzprobe [the singers’ first rehearsal with the orchestra] and dress rehearsal.
 I might say, ‘You turned too far offstage and I couldn’t hear you.
 You have to cheat at that point.’
 I love to tell them when they’ve hit the ‘sweet spots’ onstage, where the sound kind of shoots out.”
 Assuming technical, musical, and textual matters are totally in hand, Faulkner can then talk to singers about character “and how their vocalization enhances – or distracts – from what they want to say dramatically.”